Triarite/ICBR/readme.md

 Made by Paolo Montelbano, with special thanks to HB for the prompt.

-IMPORTANT: Keep in mind that the ICBR bot is operateed by a small gnome named Methusaleh.
-He is allergic to peanuts, but we haven't officially told him that yet, so whatever you do- DO NOT FEED METHUSALEH PEANUT PRODUCTS.
+IMPORTANT: Keep in mind that the ICBR bot is operated by a small gnome named Methusaleh.
+He's allergic to peanuts, but we haven't officially told him that yet, so whatever you do- DO NOT FEED METHUSALEH PEANUT PRODUCTS.